botpress/solutions/custom solutions/Create Dynamic Carousel/README.md

 * Display different products that a user has access to

 ## How to use
+1. Copy the code from `send-carousel.js` into a new action on your bot.
-1. Create a new node and add this action to it.
+2. Create a new node and add this action to it.
-2. For quantity, enter the number of cards you would like the carousel to render.
+3. For quantity, enter the number of cards you would like the carousel to render.

 <img width="686" alt="image" src="https://user-images.githubusercontent.com/77560236/172664640-d5cd6153-d157-4fb4-98c5-3212c494f48f.png">